-The fan bearings are pillow block ball bearings or flange bearing assembly, depending on type of fan.
+The fan bearings are pillow block ball bearings (Axijet 1225 & 1500 models have flange bearing assemblies).
 An emery cloth or file may be needed to remove imperfections in the shaft left by the setscrews.

-NOTE: In applications where contact with the exhaust poses a serious contamination is a factor, the bearings can be removed with the wheel and inlet cone staying in place.
+NOTE: In applications where contact with the contaminated exhaust surface poses a health hazard, the bearings can be removed with the wheel and inlet cone staying in place.
 In this case, the shaft must be held in place with suitable straps or bracings firmly secured around the bearing support frame.
 The shaft must be supported to restrict any lateral movement of both shaft and impeller.
 In this case, review but skip steps 2, 4, 6, & 14.

-- 1. Mark the position on the shaft of both bearing races, setscrews, and the wheel and pulley. - 2.
+- 1. Mark the position of the shaft of both bearing races, setscrews, and the wheel and pulley. - 2.
 Mark the location and orientation of the inlet cone.
 Note the clearance between the wheel and the inlet cone. - 3.
 Remove the fan pulley. - 4.
 Remove the inlet cone.
 Remove the wheel from the shaft a 2-jaw puller may be needed. - 5.
 Remove bearing hold-down bolts. - 6.
 Remove shaft and bearings as one unit. - 7.
 Remove anti-corrosion coating from the shaft with a suitable degreaser. - 8.
 Remove the bearing from the shaft using a bearing puller.
 If a bearing puller is not available, tap on the bearing with a wood block and hammer to remove it. - 9.
 Smooth and clean the shaft and bearing bore thoroughly. - 10.
 Place the bearings into position making sure they are not on a worn section of the shaft.
 Tapping the inner ring face with a soft driver may be required.
-Do not hammer on the housing.

-- 11. The outer ring of the bearing is spherical and swivels in the housing to compensate for misalignment.
+Do not hammer on the housing. - 11.
+The outer ring of the bearing is spherical and swivels in the housing to compensate for misalignment.
 Secure hold down bolts, but do not fully tighten. - 12.
 Align the setscrews on the bearings and tighten one setscrew on each bearing. - 13.
 Rotate the shaft to allow the bearing outer rings to find their center of free movement. - 14.
 Install the wheel on the shaft.
 Install the inlet cone in its original location.
 And adjust bearing position and inlet cone to center the wheel in the inlet cone. - 15.
-Tighten the hold-down bolts to the proper torque. - 16.
+Tighten the hold-down bolts to proper torque. - 16.
 Turn the shaft by hand.
 Resistance should be the same as it was before the hold-down bolts were fully tightened. - 17.
 Tighten the bearing setscrews.
-Refer to the Torque chart. - 18.
+Refer to torque chart on Page 9. - 18.
 Re-install the pulley and adjust the belt tension. - 19.
 Test run and retighten all setscrews and hold-down bolts; trim balance as necessary (.0785 in/sec max.)